ImmutableVariable/learnityourself/docs/python/04-data-structures/01-lists.md

 ---

 # Lists

-Lists are one of Python's most versatile and commonly used data structures.
-They allow you to store collections of ordered, mutable items in a single container.
-Lists can contain elements of different data types and can be modified after creation.

-## Characteristics of Lists

-- **Ordered**: Elements maintain their order and can be accessed by index
-- **Mutable**: Can be modified after creation (add, remove, or change elements)
-- **Heterogeneous**: Can contain elements of different data types
-- **Dynamic sizing**: Automatically resize as elements are added or removed
-- **Nestable**: Can contain other lists as elements
+A key concept in programming is Lists (similar to the well known Array).
+A list is a data structure that allows you to store collection of data next to each other in memory.
+Then, you are able to access this data by using an index.
+Lists are also ordered, this means that all elements of a list will maintain their order (ex: `[1, 2, 3]` .
+The first value here will always be the first, it will not change order).
+They are also mutable and can be modified by adding, removing, or changing elements.

+## Some differences

+Unlike some other languages, lists in python are heterogeneous.
+This means that lists can store multiple types together (ex: a `String` and a `Int` in the same array).
+Python's lists are also dynamic, this means that they automatically resize whenever new elements are added.

+*Note: You can also nest lists inside of lists!*

 ## Creating Lists

-You can create a list by placing comma-separated values inside square brackets:
+To create a list, simple place a square bracket `[`, then enter a comma separated set of values (ex: `1, 2, 3`), followed by a closing square bracket `]`

+View this sample below!

 ```python
 # Empty list